Chronic inflammatory demyelinating polyradiculoneuropathy

 Eye care.
 This is the primary concern in Bell palsy.
 Lubricating eye drops during the day and an ointment-like petrolatum at night are usually effective.
 Taping the eye closed when sleeping or using an eye patch that will not abrade the cornea may be required.
 Rarely, a temporary tarsorrhaphy may be used to protect the globe.

-In a head-to-head open label, randomized trial, patients with acute Bell palsy were randomized into 2 groups.
-One group received single dose (500 mg) of intravenous methylprednisolone, whereas the other group received 10 days of oral prednisone.
-In this study, intravenous methylprednisolone and oral prednisolone showed equivalent benefit in patients with acute Bell palsy (19).
+In a head-to-head open-label, randomized trial, patients with acute Bell palsy were randomized into two groups.
+One group received a single dose (500 mg) of intravenous methylprednisolone, whereas the other group received 10 days of oral prednisone.
+In this study, intravenous methylprednisolone and oral prednisolone showed equivalent benefit in patients with acute Bell palsy (20).

 Thus, in conclusion, the studies indicate that prednisone is beneficial in reducing the severity of Bell palsy and increasing the rate of recovery.
 A reasonable protocol is to use 1 mg/kg prednisone per day (up to 50 mg) for 10 days.
 To be of any value, it should be started within 72 hours of clinical onset, ie, before neuronal denervation is established.
 Adding an antiviral to prednisone provides some benefit in terms of outcome.
 It is not known if a specific antiviral shows superiority over others.